anfperez/code-assessment-web/blog.md

 Spent a lot of time trying to get the Cart Overlay to work.
 I did get some sort of Overlay to work, but it looks wonky.
 I think I'm going to try to work on the Remove_From_Cart method for a bit to clear my head.

+Later ...

+Ended up spending a lot of time looking at the cart to figure out how it works.
+The thing I do want to perfect by the end of today is being able to pass the Product name over to the Cart along with its price!

 ## Second Task
 2. Enhance Cart Functionality
 * "add to cart", "update cart"

 "ADD_TO_CART" is going to become a function in constants/ActionTypes.js

+### 3/31/2018

+So I began learning more about React-Redux.
+I have to say, I am more familiar with regular React, so learning more about Redux quickly was important for me to understand this task.
+Today I took a long look at the reducers/ folder as a way for me to understand how exactly Redux works.

 ## Third task